 Some of you were upset by the fact that we haven’t released a new version of Pics.io for a while.
 We even got several “angry” letters made of newspaper articles :) Now you know there has been a good reason for it — we’ve been busy building our photo editor from the scratch.
 And now…

 Edit is here!
-We didn’t just updated our editor, we also made it available for everyone via web-address edit.pics.io.
+We didn’t just update our editor, we also made it available for everyone via web-address Raw.pics.io.

 Stephen Shankland of CNET wrote a post “Pics.io Edit aims for better online photo editing” where he shares his experience and perspective on the photo editor by us.
 You should check it out.
 Or just keep reading.

 I’ll quickly describe why it’s a huge step forward.